tyronyiu/Uni/template.md

 must be attainable and testable.

-Note that the customer is the one who will perform final verification and validation - after the release criteria have ben met.
+Note that the customer is the one who will perform final verification and validation - after the release criteria have been met.
 Add/modify criteria as appropriate for the current project.

 ## Project Risks